How to Adjust Drum Brakes?

 Do drum brakes self-adjust in reverse?

-Yes, whenever you apply your brakes when you are reversing, the automatic adjuster adjusts itself.
+Yes, whenever you apply your brakes while reversing, the automatic adjuster adjusts itself.

-A lever adjusts inside the brake system to adjust the wheel a little bit anytime you back off.
+A lever inside the brake system adjusts the wheel a little bit whenever you back off.
 However, this does not apply to all cars and is not a total remedy for adjusting your brakes when it is in a critical state.

 How often do you need to adjust the drum brakes?

-On average, a drum brake needs adjustment at every 10,000 miles or earlier until it needs replacement.
-However, there are few signs that show your brake shoes require adjustment.
+On average, a drum brake needs adjustment every 10,000 miles, or sooner if it shows signs of wear.
+However, there are a few signs that show your brake shoes require adjustment.
 So, if you’re asking how to tell if drum brakes need adjusting, watch out for these;

 • Strange or grinding noise from the back wheels